NithiArr/salestimeseries/README.md

-# Sales Analysis of US Region
+# Sales Prediction and Analysis

-Sales Analysis of US Region sales analysis of the particular company on US region from 2018-2020.
-Interactive dashboard has been created in Tableau to visualize the sales.
+Sales of the particular company on US region from 2018-2020 are predicted and analysis has been done.
+Sales are converted to date wise and timeseries model ARIMA is used to predict the sales.
+Interactive dashboard has been created in Tableau to visualize and analysis the sales.

 # CREATED BY
 [NITHISH G](https://www.linkedin.com/in/nithish-g/)